JeremyGrosser/wacc/README.md

 match the function names in the book's pseudocode.
 Every time I try to be more clever than the book, I have trouble remembering why I did it a few days later.
 There's a lesson there, certainly.

+## Chapter 8: Loops
+There's a lot of subtle behavior happening in this chapter that took me a while to wrap my head around.
+For loops in particular have a lot of moving parts.
+I've fallen into the trap of using `null` pointers to represent optional values.
+I may go back and try to fix this at some point, but it would be a large refactor of the ASDL data structures.
+I'll live with it for now.

+The extra credit `goto` statements I added in chapter 6 are broken now.
+The `goto_bypass_init_exp` test has a goto jump to a label inside a `for` loop.
+This is supposed to skip executing the `for` initializer.
+From my understanding of the assembly output, it does this correctly, but I'm not certain.
+If the label the `goto` is jumping to is indeed in the wrong place, I think I need to add a new fixup pass in the assembly stage that moves the label if it precedes a `For_Init_Node`.
+I'm not certain this is the right approach though.